lucasstinson/memory-card-game/README.md

 - A user has the ability to play a memory game with cards.
 - Each click on a unique card will add a point with the highest possible points being 15.
 - A user's best score is tracked as the "High Score".
-- Clicking a previously clicked card (non-unique) will reset your score to 0.
+- Clicking the same card twice will reset your score to 0.
 - Each click will randomize the order of the cards to add difficulty.

 #### **Tools:**